wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 ?filter=<Table>/<Field> eq 'value'

 There are a couple of things to be aware of when using this.
--Field type has to be string
+  *Field type has to be string
--Table and field names cannot have any spaces
+  *Table and field names cannot have any spaces
 -Table and field names are case sensitive.
 The value is not.
 -Fields that are hidden from report view can still be filtered -Value has to be enclosed with single quotes